 The First Hollywood Movie with Sound

-Together, Warner Brothers and General Electric produced the first feature-length Hollywood film with sound called Don Juan.
+Together, Warner Brothers and General Electric produced the first feature-length Hollywood film with a sound called Don Juan.

 Although it doesn’t have synchronized speech, it does have synchronized sound effects and a soundtrack recorded by the New York Philharmonic Orchestra.

-Despite its popularity, Don Juan failed to recoup it’s production costs of $790,000 (roughly $11 million in today’s money) because most theaters lacked the facilities necessary to play films with sound.
+Despite its popularity, Don Juan failed to recoup its production costs of $790,000 (roughly $11 million in today’s money) because most theaters lacked the facilities necessary to play films with sound.

 The First Film with Speech

 The critical success of Don Juan convinced Warner Brothers that film with sound was the future of cinema.
-This was contrary to what most of the cinema industry was doing because not only was there no standardized audio system readily available to upgrade cinemas, the actors, whilst skilled at pantomime, weren’t trained to talk in films.
+This was contrary to what most of the cinema industry was doing because not only was there no standardized audio system readily available to upgrade cinemas, but the actors, whilst skilled at pantomime, weren’t trained to talk in films.

 The studio took on significant debt and spent nearly $3 million (more than $42 million in today’s money) rewiring all their cinemas to play audio recorded through the Vitaphone.